top of page

 Amelinda Firdauzy

 Amelinda won her bachelor's degree from McMaster University in 2021, where she investigated the effects of ocean acidity on sea urchin spine regeneration.
-In the Julian lab, she is focused on a rare genetic disease called CLN3 Batten Disease, and is using patient-derived induced pluripotent stem cells (iPSCs) to explore the initial molecular events that drive disease progression.
+In the Julian lab she focused on a rare genetic disease called CLN3 Batten Disease, and used patient-derived induced pluripotent stem cells to explore the initial molecular events that drive disease progression.

 • LinkedIn